-EQ School of Hair Design has several scholarships available to students.
+EQ School of Hair Design has scholarships available to those who qualify.

-The Academic Achievement Scholarship is for high school graduates with a 3.5 cumulative GPA or higher and an above average scholastic test resut.
+The Academic Achievement Scholarship is for high school graduates with a 3.5 cumulative GPA or higher and an above average scholastic test result.

 The Merit Scholarship is another scholarship based on academic achievement.
 Must be a high school graduate with a 3.1 cumulative GPA or higher and above average scholastic test result.